wu-lee/rushkoff-archive/docs/_articles/people-shape-the-media.md

 mous moments in cted by the personi. oster art uses recog.

 on it with witty gic in the original

-newspeople, while cartoons like The Simpsons recreate famous media history-like the “We Are the World” videomena fication of media irony himself, Bart Simpson.
-GenX poster art nizable imagery from the mainstream press and comments on it slogans that expose the inner meanings or faulty logic in thi images. ...

 GenX has developed a new language and self-references for the choose to identify media as a real thing, and media history as an cial history....